dputhier/pygtftk/README.rst

 **NB:** The readthedoc version won't be maintained and will be closed in the near future.
 This choice was motivated by the impossibility to maintain a dynamic documentation (using sphinx/sphinxcontrib-programoutput) given the computing time provided by readthedoc server.

+Note that example dataset are available to test the various subcommands (see `documentation page <https://dputhier.github.io/pygtftk/information.html#get-example>`_).

+    gtftk get_example  -h
+    # E.g. to get all file from the 'simple' dataset
+    gtftk get_example -d simple -f "*"

 System requirements
 --------------------